launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="deleteFeatureFlagApprovalRequest"></a>
+<a name="deleteFlagConfigScheduledChanges"></a>
-# **deleteFeatureFlagApprovalRequest**
+# **deleteFlagConfigScheduledChanges**
-> deleteFeatureFlagApprovalRequest(projectKey, environmentKey, featureFlagKey, featureFlagApprovalRequestId, , opts)
+> deleteFlagConfigScheduledChanges(projectKey, featureFlagKey, environmentKey, scheduledChangeId)

-Delete an approval request for a feature flag
+Delete a scheduled change on a feature flag in an environment.

 ### Example
 ```javascript